Fast structure learning with modular regularization: Experiments

-The lower bound on sample complexity that we derived for non-overlapping Gaussian latent factor models suggests that structure recovery should get easier as we add more variables.
-Do any methods exhibit this desirable property?
-To test this claim, we generate synthetic data from the model in Sec.~\ref{sec:complexity} (a NGLF model with $m$ sources, $p$ variables, $n$ samples, and equal groups of size $p/m$) and then use various methods to recover the structure of the latent factor model.
+We start by testing whether modular latent factor models allow better structure recovery as we increase dimensionality.
+We generate $n=300$ samples from a modular latent factor model with $p$ observed variables, $m=64$ latent variables each having $p/m$ children, and additive white Gaussian noise channel from parent to child with fixed signal-to-noise ratio $s=0.1$.
+By setting $s=0.1$ we focus our experiment in the regime where each individual variable has low signal-to-noise ratio.
+Therefore, one should expect poor recovery of the structure when $p$ is small.
+In fact, the sample complexity lower bound of Thm.~\ref{thm:sample} tells us that in this setting any method needs at least 576 observed variables for recovering the structure with $\epsilon=0.01$ error probability.
+As we increase $p$, we add more weakly correlated variables and the overall information that $X$ contains about $Z$ increases.
+One can expect that some methods will be able to leverage this additional information.

-Recovering the structure just corresponds to correctly clustering the observed variables, so we consider various clustering approaches as baselines.
-For decomposition approaches like factor analysis (FA), non-negative matrix factorization (NMF), principal component analysis (PCA), and independent component analysis (ICA), we cluster variables according to the latent factor whose weight has the maximum magnitude for a variable.
-Other clustering methods include k-means, hierarchical agglomerative clustering using Euclidean distance and the Ward linkage rule (Hier.), and spectral clustering (Spec.).
-It is well known that factor analysis suffers from an unidentifiability problem because the latent factors can be arbitrarily rotated without changing the results~\cite{cosma_book}.
-To rectify this we include factor analysis with the Varimax rotation (FA+V)~\cite{varimax} to find more meaningful clusters.
-Finally, we consider the latent tree modeling (LTM) method~\cite{choi_tree}. \footnote{Since information distances are estimated from data, we use the ``Relaxed RG'' method as suggested in the text.
-We slightly modify the algorithm to use the same prior information as other methods in the comparison, namely, that there are exactly $m$ groups and observed nodes can be siblings, but not parent and child.} We measure the quality of clusters using normalized mutual information which varies between 0 for random clusters and 1 for perfect clusters.
+As recovering the structure corresponds to correctly clustering the observed variables, we consider various clustering approaches.
+For decomposition approaches like factor analysis (FA)~\cite{factoranalysis}, non-negative matrix factorization (NMF), probabilistic principal component analysis (PCA)~\cite{ppca}, sparse PCA~\cite{zou2006sparse,mairal2009online} and independent component analysis (ICA), we cluster variables according to the latent factor whose weight has the maximum magnitude.
+As factor analysis suffers from an unidentifiability problem, we do varimax rotation (FA+V) ~\cite{varimax} to find more meaningful clusters.
+Other clustering methods include k-means, hierarchical agglomerative clustering using Euclidean distance and the Ward linkage rule (Hier.), and spectral clustering (Spec.)~\cite{von2007tutorial}.
+Finally, we consider the latent tree modeling (LTM) method~\cite{choi_tree}.
+Since information distances are estimated from data, we use the ``Relaxed RG'' method.
+We slightly modify the algorithm to use the same prior information as other methods in the comparison, namely, that there are exactly $m$ groups and observed nodes can be siblings, but not parent and child.
+We measure the quality of clusters using the adjusted Rand index (ARI), which is adjusted for chance to give 0 for a random clustering and 1 for a perfect clustering.
+The left part of Fig.~\ref{fig:blessing} shows the clustering results for varying values of $p$.
+While a few methods marginally improve as $p$ increases, only the proposed method approaches perfect reconstruction.